Thailand's drug laws are very strict, except for marijuana, of course, which is now legal, albeit with some restrictions

-> Click here to find out if your medication requires you to fill out the form.
+> Click here to find out if your medication requires you to fill out the permit form.

 > Click here to fill out the form if you have identified from the guidelines that your medicine is a controlled substance.

-* IMPORTANT: f you take a narcotic/psychotropic substances and you want to carry it into Thailand, you should request the permit at least two weeks before the arrival date.
+* IMPORTANT: If you take medication that is considered a narcotic/psychotropic substance and you want to carry it into Thailand, you should request the permit at least two weeks before the arrival date.

 Using, Buying & Selling Anabolic Steroids

 Steroids could land you a jail sentence, even though you may be readily sold the drugs by a willing pharmacy.

 While most police couldn’t care less that you are obsessed with making yourself look like the incredible hulk, many will use the opportunity to fine you and take you down to the station.

 Get caught with enough to be suspected of selling or exporting (illegally) and you could end up in the slammer: read the story of Richard Crawley and Ashley Vincent Livingston.

 Valium, Xanax & Other Related Drugs

 Most expats will tell you not to worry, that nothing will happen.
 But my advice is to exercise caution and know the law on what you are buying and carrying.

 If you go through customs with the wrong drug, or get stopped and searched and caught with something you shouldn’t have, a great trip could quickly descend into a nightmare.

 No doubt you’ve heard the old “you can pay your way our of anything in Thailand” talk, but the reality is that not every policeman can be bought, as discussed previously.

-Do not travel in and out of Thailand with steroids, and if you have any doubt over the legality of prescription drugs you are carrying, get a letter from your doctor to verify your prescription and obtain the necessary IC-2 permit.
+If you have any doubt over the legality of a prescription drug you intend to travel with, get a letter from your doctor to verify your prescription and obtain the necessary IC-2 permit.